-We're so glad you joined us for the ninth annual Firefly Gathering!
+We're so glad you joined us for the ninth annual Firefly Gathering in 2016!

 We send heartfelt gratitude to everyone who made 2016 possible: the dedicated worktraders, our fabulous instructors, our multitalented staff, and -- most of all -- our paying participants.
 It was yet another great event: taking and teaching classes, sharing wisdom and insight, getting inspired and being inspirational, helping each other, playing in the great outdoors, sharing stories both ancient and new, and dancing under the moonlight to the music of some truly talented local musicians.